Site

 Dataset

-Speckel sources weather files from Climae.OneBuilding.org, a free-to-access depository derived from several public sources.
+Speckel sources weather files from Climate.OneBuilding.org, a free-to-access depository derived from several public sources.
+We also supplement additional weather files from government published sources, such as NIWA, when available.

 Custom Location